 Avoid drinking alcohol or taking medicines which contain alcohol while taking Joncia®.
 Alcohol may interfere with the way Joncia® works or how well it works.

 If you are 65 years or older, you should be especially careful while taking Joncia®.
 Report any side effects promptly to your doctor.
-As people grow older, they are more likely to get side effects from medicines.
+As people grow older, they are more likely to get side

 The safety and effectiveness of Joncia® in children and adolescents under the age of 18 years have not been established.
 Use in children and adolescents aged under 18 years is not recommended.